hack3ric/abel/README.md

-# hive
+# Hive

-Lua microservices framework.
+Hive is a Lua microservices framework written in Rust.